Ruchir28/Praan_Backend/Readme.md

 1) Get the Repository on your system to run the code
 2) to start the server navigate to project folder in the terminal and run 'npm run dev' command

-# Different URL'S on the project
+# Different Routes and their usecase
 ## 1) localhost:5000/user/register
      -> Post Request
      -> To Register the user who is authorised to    send or receive data.